 And then there are some fairly tangible actions you can from with the reminder of death.

 For example, owning life insurance is a great idea if there are others (spouses, children) who depend on you for their resources.
 A little premium can go a long way.
 To ignore to possibility of death can be downright irresponsible.

 Similarly, you might need a will.
 A will is a legal document that establishes what happens to your assets when you die.
 With all the saving you’re doing, you might have a lot of assets to disperse.
 Perhaps you’re giving something to your family, to your neighbor, or to the local food kitchen.
 A will establishes how that occurs.

 The data around death can be a little sobering.
 But again, my take on it is: it’s unavoidable!
 To quote the great Ellis ‘Red’ Redding from Stephen King’s Shawshank Redemption, “Either get busy living, or get busy dying.”
 The people in your life are wonderful, but finite.
 So, get busy living before it’s too late.

 If I take a random assortment of 30 people from age 25 to 55, there’s roughly a 7% chance that one of them will die this year, and about a 50% chance that at least one will die in the next 10 years.
 If I extend that age range from 25 to 85, there’s a 40% chance one will pass away this year, and greater than 90% chance that one will die in the next 5 years.

 Personally, I can think of 30 people pretty quickly.
-Family, friends, co-workers, college buddies, people from sports groups and book clubs.
 And the more people you know the “worse” it gets i.e. the more likely someone you know might die.

 Blogus postem memento mori

-Just like a summary is part of a blog post, death is a part of life.
+Just like a summary is part of a article, death is a part of life.
 Do not cry when I am gone, for I will return next Friday with some spicy new thoughts.
 Until then, carpe diem!
 And memento mori!

 Thanks for reading the Best Interest.